Information for Debtors

 Once the DRP commences, you are expected to carry out your statutory duties as a debtor under the DRS i.e. adhere to the terms and conditions of the DRP.
 If you fail to comply with the terms and conditions of your DRP and/ or do not fulfil the duties expected of you, these may be grounds for the OA to issue you with a Certificate of Failure, after which your creditors may commence fresh bankruptcy proceedings against you.

-Pursuant to section 56P of the Bankruptcy Act, you are expected to adhere to the following:
+You are expected to adhere to the following:

 (a) Inform your case administrator if there is any change in your contact details, i.e. change in mobile number, address;

 (b) Inform your case administrator if there is any change in your employment details, i.e. change of employer, increase in salary, payment of bonus(es) and forward the necessary documents (employment contract/salary slip) to your case administrator;